Judgment No. 2427

 ILOAT Judgment(s): 13, 318, 687, 736, 1017, 1161, 1175, 1183, 1246

-decision; grounds; tribunal; competence of tribunal; decision quashed; evidence; case law; work appraisal; contract; probation; non-renewal of contract; termination; conduct; fitness for international civil service; judicial review; executive head; limits; disregard of essential fact; flaw; formal flaw; procedural flaw; mistake of fact; mistaken conclusion; misuse of authority
+decision; grounds; tribunal; competence of tribunal; decision quashed; evidence; case law; work appraisal; contract; probationary period; non-renewal of contract; termination of employment; conduct; fitness for international civil service; judicial review; executive head; limits; disregard of essential fact; flaw; formal flaw; procedural flaw; mistake of fact; mistaken conclusion; misuse of authority

 "[T]he vacancy notice stipulated: «Good knowledge of English or French; basic knowledge of the other language or an understanding to acquire it rapidly».
 The complainant denies that the importance of acquiring rapidly a basic knowledge of French was clearly explained to him, but his denial fails to take into account that even the vacancy notice was unambiguous in that regard.
 The Tribunal finds, from the evidence on file, that he was sufficiently warned, at the beginning of his probation period and later on, about the language requirements for his post.
 It is clear, and the complainant admits, that his knowledge of French did not improve enough to enable him to participate in meetings, right to the end of his probation period.
 That alone constitutes sufficient cause for his negative end-of-probation report.
 Such cause, and the resulting termination of his appointment, could not possibly have surprised him."

-grounds; organisation's duties; duty to inform; vacancy notice; probation; probation report; knowledge of languages; non-renewal of contract; termination; staff member's duties; consequence
+grounds; organisation's duties; duty to inform; vacancy notice; probationary period; probation report; knowledge of languages; non-renewal of contract; termination of employment; staff member's duties; consequence